Expected goals is everywhere, and it kind of has been for quite a while. However, that doesn't mean everyone's had it explained nicely for them.

-(The reason I say 'chance' instead of 'shot' is because, if you imagine pressing the pause button right when a player connects with the ball, that's the information xG is using.
-It doesn't know what direction the ball's heading in.
-More on that in a later question).
+(If you imagine pressing the pause button right when a player connects with the ball, that's the information xG is using.
+It (deliberately) doesn't know what direction the ball's heading in, but more on that later)

 Expected goals is calculated by a computer model.
-How this works is that you give the computer a lot of data on one side and whether a goal was scored from that shot on the other.
-It learns what bits of data are important to a goal being scored.
+How this works is a computer starts with a lot of data on one side and whether the shot went in on the other.
+The model learns what bits of data are important to a goal being scored.
 Voila, an expected goals model.

 These calculations are all basically just maths, but if you were doing it by hand then it'd take years.
 So we use computer programmes instead.

-The distance from goal and angle to goal of a shot will be in there.
-Whether the shot is a header or a footed shot, and how the shot was assisted, will be in too.
+Things like the distance from goal and angle to goal of a shot, whether the shot is a header or shot with a player's foot, how the shot was assisted.

-After that, what type of data is being used can come into play.
-Some data collection companies directly collect how clear a sight of goal the shooter has.
+Some things will depend on the data available.
+Some data collection companies collect info on how clear a sight of goal the shooter had.
 If they don't, you can often use proxies based on the data that you do have, like if the shot came from a quick attack or through-ball.

-As we mentioned, xG is useful for judging how strong a team or player is in attack (or, for teams, in defence by looking at opponent xG).
-It's better at predicting the number of goals a team or player will score in the future than other stats, like shots or goals they've already scored.
+Expected goals is a useful stat for judging how strong a team or player is in attack (or for a team's defence by looking at opponent xG).
+It's better at predicting the number of goals a team or player will score in the future than other stats, like shots or goals they've already taken.

-It's also a useful unit for analysis.
-Expected goals takes into account whether a shot is a decent chance or bad chance.
+It's also simply a useful unit for analysis.
+Expected goals gives you a figure for whether a shot is a decent chance or bad chance.
 A team might give away a lot of shots from attacks down their left flank, but those might be poor shots; the good shots they give away might come down their right.
 Having xG helps to easily tease this information out, and present it to others quickly.

-Finally, it's also handy from a narrative point of view, which is why it's taken off in the media.
-You don't necessarily need expected goals to tell which team has been better in a match -- often it'll be the team who got more shots and/or shots on target.
-But, once you're used to xG, "Team A got 2.3xG while Team B only got 0.6" is a lot more compelling than "Team A got 16 shots, while Team B only got 10, most of which were from distance".
+That can help in analysis but also in the media.
+Once you're used to xG, it's quicker to say "Team A got 2.3xG while Team B only got 0.6" than "Team A got 16 shots, a couple of which were one-on-ones, while Team B only got 10, most of which were from distance".

 Knowing whether a shot is headed for the top corner or row Z is definitely useful for predicting whether it'll be a goal.
 However, whether you want that particular data point depends what question you're asking.

 If you want to know how leaky your defence is, you want to know the chances you're conceding - you don't necessarily want to know anything about how good the finish is.
-If you want to know if a team's attack is ticking, or if a striker's getting in good positions, the same is true.
+The same is true if you want to know whether a striker's getting in good positions.

 There are models which take 'shot placement' into account though.
 These are usually called either 'post-shot xG' or 'xG on-target' (the names are fighting it out in a kind of terminology survival of the fittest).
-These are mainly useful for assessing goalkeeper performance.
+Models like these can also be useful for assessing goalkeeper performance.

 (Lionel Messi is widely recognised in the analytics community as being a rare player who both gets high xG figures and consistently scores even more.
 Since the start of 2017/18, he's scored 30 goals more than xG would expect of him in domestic leagues.
 By comparison, Robert Lewandowski, Harry Kane, Karim Benzema have all scored around 13 extra, an average of just a couple per season.
 Cristiano Ronaldo has just an extra 4.2.
 Stats from FBref, correct as of 23 February 2022)

 D'you know the story about Isaac Newton arguing with a German mathematician, Gottfried Leibniz, about who came up with calculus first?
+Probably not, to be fair.
 Basically, they both developed the ideas independently.

-The same is kind of true with expected goals.
-The earliest thing I'm aware of that you could recognise as a calculation of the expected goals concept is in a 1997 academic paper by Richard Pollard and Charles Reep (read more about that here).
-Wikipedia notes a study that Pollard, Jake Ensum, and Samuel Taylor worked on in 2004.
+The same is kind of true with expected goals - lots of people have had similar ideas.
+There's a recognisable version of the expected goals concept in a 1997 academic paper by Richard Pollard and Charles Reep (read more about that here).
+Wikipedia notes a study that Pollard, Jake Ensum, and Samuel Taylor worked on in 2004 too.